dwfalk/STT-Coqui-Server/README.md

 pip3 install https://github.com/coqui-ai/STT/releases/download/v1.3.0/stt-1.3.0-cp37-cp37m-linux_armv7l.whl
 pip3 install -r requirements.txt
 ```
-Note that installing `stt` using `pip` might fail on a raspberry pi (`ERROR: Could not find a version that satifies the requirement stt`).
+Note that installing `stt` using `pip` might fail with (`ERROR: Could not find a version that satifies the requirement stt`).
 The command above worked for me and is documented [here](https://github.com/coqui-ai/stt-model-manager#usage)

 Download pretrained model files into the `models` directory (or the path you specified in the `applications.conf`):
 ```